bbatsov/legacy-octopress-blog/source/_posts/2013-08-21-the-elements-of-style-in-ruby-number-9-hash-number-has-key-and-hash-number-has-value-are-deprecated.markdown

 - Style
 ---

-One can often similar code in the wild:
+One can often find similar code in the wild:

 ``` ruby
 some_hash.has_key?(some_key)